Saturday Savings: Shay Mitchell Shines Bright With Under-$100 Boots

 The boots, which come in silver, gold, red, white, cream and black, are sold on the brand's website and Revolve for around $160.
 And now, the gold and cream pairs are on sale for less than $100.

-Whether you want to pair them with an equally impactful floral blazer or a casual everyday look like a white top and jeans, it's time to swap out your black or nude ankle boots for this metallic beauties!
+Whether you want to pair them with an equally impactful floral blazer or a casual everyday look like a white top and jeans, it's time to swap out your black or nude ankle boots for these metallic beauties!
 Shop the sales below!

 Shay's boots: Freddie Bootie in Gold, Was $167, Now $81; Freddie Bootie in Chai Carpetto, Was $161, Now $88